ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 * **PROGRAM** - The assembly program used.
 * **PLATFORM** - The sequencing platform, or comma-separated list of platforms.
 * **MINGAPLENGTH** - Minimum length of consecutive Ns to be considered a gap (optional).
-* **MOLECULETYPE** - For SARS-CoV2 Molecule type will be either genomic RNA or viral cRNA, depending on your library preparation strategy.
+* **MOLECULETYPE** - For SARS-CoV2 molecule type will be either genomic RNA or viral cRNA, depending on your library preparation strategy.
 * **DESCRIPTION** - Free text description (optional).
 * **FASTA** - Single FASTA file (compressed format).
 * **CHROMOSOME_LIST** - Chromosome list file (compressed format).

+*The above information was adapted from [documentation from ENA](https://buildmedia.readthedocs.org/media/pdf/ena-docs/latest/ena-docs.pdf)* <!-- Parul/Yvonne please check refs.
+LH was just trying to guess...-->

 The manifest file can be created in a text editor (e.g. Notepad) of your choice.
-You can use one of the manifest files in the example data folder (that you downloaded earlier for this tutorial) as a reference when making your own manifest file fo SARS-CoV-2 sequence data.
-Please note though, that the field values might differ for your project.
+You can use one of the manifest files in the example data folder (that you downloaded earlier for this tutorial) as a reference when making your own manifest file for SARS-CoV-2 sequence data.
+Please note though, that the field values might differ for your own project.

 As you need to create one manifest file per sequence assembly file, we recommend making a template manifest file that you can use as a basis to create all the manifest files that you require.
-In such a template, you could pre-fill all of the metadata field values that are shared between all samples in your submission (e.g. STUDY, PLATFORM, MOLECULETYPE).
+In such a template, you could pre-fill all of the metadata field values that are shared between all samples included in your submission (e.g. STUDY, PLATFORM, MOLECULETYPE).
 Then, you need only fill in the values that differ when you create a new manifest file.

-The field values for STUDY, SAMPLE, and RUN_REF (if raw reads have been submitted) need to be collected from the metadata data objects that you submitted earlier:
+The field values for STUDY, SAMPLE, and RUN_REF (if raw reads have been submitted) need to be collected from the study, sample, and 'raw' reads metadata objects that you submitted earlier:

 * Log in to the [Webin Submissions Portal](https://www.ebi.ac.uk/ena/submit/webin/login), go to the Dashboard menu (top left of the page), and click on **Studies Report**.
-Copy the accession number (starting with PRJEB) and paste it into the manifest file as the STUDY field value.
+Copy the accession number (starting with PRJEB) and then paste the accession number into the manifest file as the STUDY field value.

 * Go back to the Dashboard menu (top left of the Webin Submissions Portal) and click on **Samples Report**.
-Locate the accession number (starting with ERS) for the sample that the sequence file belongs to.
+Find the accession number (starting with ERS) for the sample that the sequence file belongs to.
 Copy this and paste it into the manifest file as the SAMPLE field value.

 * **Only needed if you have previously submitted the related raw reads** - go to the Dashboard menu (top left of the Webin Submissions Portal) and click on **Runs Report**.
 Locate the accession number(s) (starting with ERR) for the raw read(s) that the assembly sequence file is based on.
 Copy the number(s), and paste it/them into the manifest file as the RUN_REF field value.